danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 ```

 ## Pivoting
+Let's introduce some more terminology.
+A *basic* variable is one that appears as a standard basis vector in the tableau.
+These variables have non-zero values in the current feasible solution.
+The remaining $n$ variables are called *nonbasic* variables, and are set to zero in the current feasible solution.
-Any feasible solution will have  $m$ of our $n+m$ variables.
+Any $n+m$ feasible solution will have $n$ positive values.
 The goal of the pivoting operation is to replace one of our basic variables with one that is nonbasic such that the objective function increases.
-More concretely, the pivoting operation consists of selecting a column corresponding to a variable to make basic, and a row corresponding to a nonbasic variable to exit the solution basis.
+More concretely, the pivoting operation consists of selecting a column corresponding to a nonbasic variable to make basic, and a row corresponding to a nonbasic variable to exit the solution basis.
-After the pivot operation is complete, the new basis should correspond to another extrema (vertex) of the feasible region.
+After the pivot operation is complete, the new basis should correspond to another extrema (or vertex) of the feasible region.

-The code for our `SimplexMethod` class looks as follows.
+The pivoting code in our `SimplexMethod` class looks as follows.
 ```c++
 while (true) {
         // Find the pivot column